MainulDip/KotlinEveryday/oop-tour-kotlin-2.md

 fun baz(): String {
     return crossInlineFunction {
-//        return "Hello" // 'return' is not allowed here because
+//        return "Hello" // 'return' is not allowed here because of the crossinline declaration
         "Hello From crossInline declaration"
     }
 }